 Seatbelts: Please note that seatbelts are not compulsory by law in Southeast Asia and therefore the local people largely choose not to wear them.
 For this reason, some vehicles may not be fitted with seatbelts or they may be hidden underneath protective seat covers.
 It is recommended that customers use seatbelts where available and remain seated while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.

-Air: Internal flights are based on economy class, with reputable airlines.
-Pre-flight seat allocation is not available on international and internal flight sectors.
+Planes: Internal flights are based on economy class, with reputable airlines.